-If you need low income Internet services, then you’ve come to the right place!
+If you need low income Internet services, then you need this list of free internet and low income internet services!
 We know that paying $80 or more toward your monthly internet bill can be a real budget-buster when you’re living on a tight budget.
 We’ve been there.
 We’ve lived it.
 And we’ve found help!

 We’ve found FREE Internet programs!